 We also recommend that you do not attempt to have too many people from your company apply for visas.
 As a rule of thumb, no more than three company employees should apply for each contracted 10 ft. x 10 ft.
 (3m x 3m) booth.

-According to the Exhibit Space Agreement issued by GLM, if an exhibiting company cancels participation for any reason after the stated balance due date, the exhibitor will remain liable for the full amount of the booth fee.
-In an effort to accommodate international exhibitors who are required to have a personal visa to enter the U.S., GLM's policy was recently revised.
+According to the Exhibit Space Agreement issued by Emerald Expositions, if an exhibiting company cancels participation for any reason after the stated balance due date, the exhibitor will remain liable for the full amount of the booth fee.
+In an effort to accommodate international exhibitors who are required to have a personal visa to enter the U.S., Emerald Expositions policy was recently revised.

 If a company should be unable to exhibit due to the denial of a visa to its employee(s), the following policy applies: